RiccardoSagramoni/vscode-format-document-with-implicit-indent/README.md

 It automatically indent to the correct level every empty lines after formatting the document.

+## Features

+The extension define a new command **Format Document with implicit indent** (`format-with-implicit-indent.format`) which format the current document and apply implicit indentation.

 ## Why?

 This extension aims to solve an issue common to the majority of formatting utilities, i.e. removing the indentation from all the empty lines.